Franco28/Moto_Boot_Logo_Maker/README.md

 # Getting Started (Read all please!)

-## First of all, im not responsible of any device damage, you are accepting a license when you install the Tool and you are using this at your own risk!
+## First of all, im not responsible of any device damage, you are accepting a license when you install the Tool, and you are using this at your own risk!

 ### Moto Boot Logo Maker for Motorola Moto Devices (4MiB, 6MiB, 8MiB, 16MiB & 32MiB)